DanPartika/HobokenApartmentFinder/README.md

 ```
 npm install
 ```
-2. Connect to MongoDB and populate the Database using the following command:
+2. Make sure you are in the folder of the project files and populate the Database using the following command:
 ```
 node seed.js
 ```